Ilesh/Sticker-Image/README.md

 </a>
 </p>

-Sticker-Image is the example project of the adding stickr on `UIImageview` and `UIView`.
-It is very easy to implement in the existing project and new project.
+Sticker-Image is the demo-example of how to use sticekrs.
+It help you to adding stickr on `UIImageview` and `UIView`.
+It is very easy to implement in the existing project OR new project.
+Please find below the step of implemenation.

+##### Also note, I am assumes you are comfortable with the basics of storyboards and view controllers.

 ![Adding sticker](https://i.imgflip.com/2vwqox.gif)
 ![Save and sharing](https://i.imgflip.com/2vwqnc.gif)